openxc/reference-vi/docs/README.md

 the CAN line - each [PESD1CAN](http://www.nxp.com/documents/data_sheet/PESD1CAN.pdf) can provide up to 200W of peak dissipation and ESD protection up to 23kV.
 R1 and R2 provide termination resistance for the CAN Bus.
-If the CAN Translator is acting as a CAN Slave, and is reading CAN signals from a vehicle, these resistors need to be connected across the HI and LO wires of each CAN bus.
+If the VI is acting as a CAN Slave, and is reading CAN signals from a vehicle, these resistors need to be connected across the HI and LO wires of each CAN bus.
 SJ1 and SJ2 are closed by default, enabling this termination.
 If this termination is not needed, the